smartcontractkit/chainlink-automation/docs/LOG_EVENT_PROVIDER.md

 #### Log Retention

 Logs are saved in DB for `LogRetention` amount of time.

+**NOTE:** managed by the log poller, each filter holds a retention field.

 <br />